c0deZ3R0/mcp-aggregator/README.md

 ngrok http 3050

 # You'll get a public URL like: https://abc123.ngrok.io
-# Use this URL to access FastMCP from anywhere
+# Use this URL to access the aggregator from anywhere
 ```

 **Security with ngrok:**